 GER 345 Food, Culture, and Identity

-Instructors: Matthias Vogel
+Instructor: Matthias Vogel

 This course examines the relationship between food and identity.
 Food, from its production to consumption, is a powerful symbol of social and cultural meaning, of identity and of subjectivity.
 We pay attention to the ways in which it is used to represent and understand human experience and how identity is constructed through food in literature and film.
 We discuss symbolic functions of food associated with images of cooking, eating, drinking, and feasting leading to discussions on contemporary food issues.